truflorau/vigilante/README.md

 #### Running a Bitcoin simnet with an arbitrary mining address

 Launch a simnet Bitcoin node
-which listens for RPC connections at port `18556` and stores the RPC certificate under the `$TESTNET_PATH/bitcoin` directory.
+that listens for RPC connections at port `18556` and stores the RPC certificate under the `$TESTNET_PATH/bitcoin` directory.
 The mining address is arbitrary.